tob-ss/cloud-resume-azure/infrastructure/README.md

 # Azure Resume Challenge - Infrastructure

-This directory contains the Infrastructure as Code (IaC) components for the Azure Resume Challenge using ARM templates.
+This directory contains the Infrastructure as Code (IaC) components for the Azure Resume Challenge using ARM templates

 ## Resources Created